aitorvs/Android-MultiStateView/README.md

         });
 ```

-If otherwise you don't want to use that button, it can be disabled and removed from the state view.
+Or otherwise disable and remove it from the state view.

 ```java
         //... more code here